Viraj0305/Email-Classification/README.md

 ## Notes

 - The base backend install is intentionally lightweight except for the Gmail client libraries.
-- If the ML dependencies are missing or the model cannot be loaded, the backend automatically falls back to a deterministic keyword-based scorer so the demo remains usable during setup.
+- If the ML dependencies are missing or the model cannot be loaded, the backend automatically falls back to deterministic keyword scoring and extractive summarization so the demo remains usable during setup.
+- English emails can use transformer inference when the optional ML stack is available.
+Hindi and Marathi currently use a deterministic multilingual keyword fallback so the project remains lightweight and reliable during demos.
 - Gmail sync currently uses read-only access and classifies recent messages; it does not move, label, or delete emails.
 - Do not commit `backend/credentials.json`, `backend/.gmail-token.json`, or local `.env` files to Git.
 - In WSL, large package downloads can fail with `/tmp` I/O errors.
 If optional ML installation fails, retry with a writable temp directory: